-The Board of Directors has appointed Ms. Pimlaphat Chansaming is directly responsible for supervising accounting with reference qualifications according to the requirements of the Securities and Exchange Commission and the Stock Exchange of Thailand.
+The Board of Directors has appointed Mr. Taweesak Ngampattrapunt as directly responsible for supervising accounting with reference qualifications according to the requirements of the Securities and Exchange Commission and the Stock Exchange of Thailand.

 Head of Internal Audit and Head of Corporate Governance Head of Internal Audit